iszczesniak/cpp/containers/index.md

 are generalized in that they can be used with various containers, because access to the container elements is provided with iterators.

+Standard containers, iterators, and algorithms fit together because of the naming and semantic convention.
+As for the naming convention, for instance, every container has the `begin`, and `end`, `size`, and other functions.
+As for the semantic convention, for instance, we get the data of iterator `i` by dereferencing: `*i`.

 ## History

 In the early 90's, containers were: